Configuring Service Bus

 Remove Service Bus Subscription

-Click the Remove button to remove the configuration for monitoring the Azure Subscription with Azure Service Bus Resources.
+Click the Remove button to delete the configuration for monitoring the Azure Subscription with Azure Service Bus Resources.

 Remove an Azure Subscription from monitoring.